-Veterinary Preventive Medicine is an interdisciplinary specialty with a focus on the study of health and disease in populations.
+The VDPAM Graduate programs are interdisciplinary with focus on the study of animal welfare, health and disease in populations.
 The diverse disciplines in the program are unified by a common approach based on the application of statistical methods to problem solving in populations.

-Graduate study in Veterinary Preventive Medicine will provide valuable skills and experience to persons interested in pursuing a career in the areas of public health, food safety, emerging infectious diseases, zoo or wildlife health management, and livestock health and well being .
+VDPAM Graduate Programs provide valuable skills and experience to persons interested in pursuing a career in the areas of public health, food safety, emerging infectious diseases, zoo or wildlife health management, and livestock health and well being .
 Through research and coursework, students will learn to apply a variety of disciplines, principles, and techniques to complex population health problems involving environmental, ecological, nutritional, genetic, infectious and/or noninfectious components.
-A degree in Veterinary Preventive Medicine will be of particular value to individuals considering a future in the biological or pharmaceutical industries, public veterinary practice, military veterinary service, international service agencies, regulatory agencies, or any position with a responsibility for health in populations.
+VDPAM graduate degrees will be of particular value to individuals considering a future in the biological or pharmaceutical industries, public veterinary practice, military veterinary service, international service agencies, regulatory agencies, or any position with a responsibility for health in populations.